-Traditionally, only big companies considered self-funding employee benefits.
-The expenses could be so volatile that small- to medium-sized firms couldn’t risk the bottom-line impact.
+Traditionally, only big organizations considered self-funding employee benefits.
+The expenses could be so volatile that small- to medium-sized organizations couldn’t risk the bottom-line impact.

-Recently, though, more small- to mid-sized firms are transitioning to self-funded arrangements by pooling their healthcare costs with other employers to establish captives.
+Recently, though, more small- to mid-sized organizations are transitioning to self-funded arrangements by pooling their healthcare costs with other employers to establish captives.

 What is a captive?